wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 be known in advance.

-One simple observation is that no matter what the resulting protocol will be like, both tcc and bcc locks must be acquired when we access the tag, coherence, and sharers array of a cache object, since the thread must have exclusive access to the object to avoid corrupting the state.
+One simple observation is that no matter what the resulting protocol will be like, both tcc and bcc locks must be acquired when the thread access the tag, coherence, and sharers array of a cache object, since the thread must have exclusive access to the object to avoid corrupting the state.
+A second observation is that on the tree hierarchy, if we acquire the invalidation lock